 Writing for radio is a format that aspiring scriptwriters often overlook in favour of TV and film – a far tougher prospect.
 Whether you’re interested in writing drama or comedy, plays or sketches, BBC Radio 4 commissions hundreds of hours of original material every year – far more than BBC TV – and is always on the look out for new writing talent.

-BBC Radio 4 commissioner Caroline Raphael has commissioned most types of radio content but now it’s her job to fill the Radio 4’s entire comedy output – 200 hours every year.
-So, we asked her to give us the inside track on how the commissioning process works at BBC Radio 4 and where a budding scriptwriter should start if they want to write for radio.
+BBC Radio 4 commissioner Caroline Raphael has commissioned most types of radio content over her career.
+We asked her to give us the inside track on how the commissioning process works at BBC Radio 4 and where a budding scriptwriter should start if they want to write for radio.

 1. Get the guidelines

 Before you put pen to paper, it’s important to become very familiar with the BBC Radio commissioning guidelines.
 Whether it’s entertainment or factual, each area has its own commissioning round and has its own set of specific guidelines that are published at different times of the year.
 BBC Radio 4 Comedy, has two formal commissioning rounds each year, one in the autumn and another in the spring.
 The guidelines are freely available – check out commissioning on the BBC.

 Caroline says: “The guidelines contain everything a writer needs to know about how to submit work to us.
 They give heaps of practical information like what types of shows and plays we want and what themes we’re interested in – as well as the themes we’re not so interested in.”